QChASM/AaronTools-docs/source/tutorials/coding_with_geometries.rst

         geom = Geometry('benzene.xyz')
         geom.find('1')

-    Atoms added to a :code:Geometry by :code:Geometry.substitute` or some other structure-editing routine may have decimals in their name.
+    Atoms added to a :code:`Geometry` by :code:`Geometry.substitute` or some other structure-editing routine may have decimals in their name.

 * atom tags